Murat Ocak

 Murat Ocak (born 1 January 1982, in Bafra) is a former Turkish professional footballer.
-He has been retired from retired from professional sport as of 2015.
+He retired from professional football in 2015.

 Club career

 Ocak joined Çaykur Rizespor from Trabzonspor in August 2008.
 He joined Trabzonspor in July 2006, and went on loan to Ankaragücü and Istanbul Büyükşehir Belediyespor during 2007 and 2008.

 International career

-Ocak has made three appearances for the full Turkey national football team, his debut coming in a friendly against Estonia on May 28, 2006.
+Ocak has made three appearances for the full Turkey national football team, his debut coming in a friendly against Estonia on 28 May 2006.